-Many Americans agree that our immigration system is broken.
-That doesn't mean, however, that we can allow millions of undocumented immigrants living peacefully in our communities to become the victims of our collective inability to fix it.
-Fear of unnecessary and unexpected deportations has no place in our county.
+We can't allow the undocumented immigrants who are living peacefully in our communities to become the victims of our nation's inability to fix our broken immigration system.
 Like U.S.-born citizens, the vast majority of immigrants simply want a good life for themselves and their families.
-Many have fled unimaginable terror and violence in their home countries in order to search for that better life here in the U.S. Programs such as the 287(g) program that deputize correctional officers to do the work of ICE, have no place in our county.
-Our immigrant neighbors living in our county peacefully for years or even decades should not live in fear that their lives will be torn apart through reckless actions of a President who has no plan for fixing our broken immigration system.
+Many have fled unimaginable terror and violence in their home countries in order to search for that safer and better life.
+Fear of unnecessary and unexpected deportations have no place in our county.

 The Chesapeake Bay as described 400 years ago is quite different from today.
 Early descriptions are important as a standard for complete restoration of the Bay.

-Anne Arundel County's location on the Chesapeake Bay and its tributaries is arguably our county's most unique and valuable asset.
-When the County Council revises the General Development Plan and examines land use throughout the county, we must always keep this asset at the forefront.
-We must always take the long view and ensure that development projects do not exchange the long-term health of our environment for a short-term gain that mainly benefits a few developers.
-We must ensure that developers make contributions to the county commensurate with their projects' impact on schools, infrastructure, and the environment.
+When the county council revises the General Development Plan and examines land use throughout the county, we need to ensure that development projects do not exchange the long-term health of our environment for a short-term gain that mainly benefits a few developers.
+When and where development does occur, we need to ensure that developers are making contributions commensurate with their projects' impact on schools, infrastructure, public services and surrounding lands and communities.

-With more and more families impacted by opioid addiction and overdose, our county government needs to increase efforts to be a part of the solution.
 Our county's safe stations at county police and fire stations are an excellent step toward connecting people facing addiction with needed services.
-Nonetheless, we need to find ways to introduce additional treatment options to our county and expand our prevention efforts among people of all ages.
+Nonetheless, we need to introduce additional treatment options and expand our prevention efforts among people of all ages.

-County employees and first responders, including both police and fire fighters, deserve our utmost respect for their work as public servants.
-This respect should be demonstrated in tangible ways.
-First, we must ensure that salaries offered to first responders and other county employees are competitive and commensurate with their training, education, and experience.
-Second, we must ensure that first responders and county employees have the resources and tools they need to successfully complete their duties.
-We cannot balance the county budget on the backs of those who risk their lives for us.
+County employees and first responders such a police and fire fighters deserve our respect for their work as public servants.
+We must ensure that salaries offered to first responders and other county employees are competitive and commensurate with their training, education, and experience.
+We also need to ensure that first responders and county employees have the resources and tools they need to successfully complete their duties.